 So, to set an expiry of 90 days for this login class,

-remove the comment symbol (#
+remove the comment symbol (#), save the

 edit, and run cap_mkdb